simonegiacomelli/proxmox-firewall-updater/README.md

 # Configuration

-The default configuration file is named `update_firewall_aliases.ini` and it is searched in the same folder as the script.
+The default configuration file is named `firewall_aliases.ini` and it is searched in the same folder as the script.

 The configuration file is in INI format and contains a list of DNS names and their corresponding firewall aliases.
 The script will create or update the firewall aliases based on the configuration file.